mjjust31/Weather-Dashboard/README.md

 Pseudo Code:

-Part I: Framework (Moble First Design)
+Part I: Framework (Mobile First Design)
 1. A header should be created with a title of the application.
 2. A search bar will need to created with a "search" button.
       a.
 After the name of the city is and the search button is 'clicked', the name of the city should appear below the search bar.